Human Detection of Political Speech Deepfakes across Transcripts, Audio, and Video: Introduction

+Related research demonstrates how fake images can be persuasive and difficult to distinguish from real images.
+People rarely question the authenticity of images even when primed~\cite{kasra2018seeing}.
+Images can increase the credibility of disinformation~\cite{hameleers2020picture}.
+Images of synthetic faces produced by StyleGAN2~\cite{karras2020analyzing} are indistinguishable to research participants from the original photos on which the StyleGAN2 algorithm was trained~\cite{nightingale2022aipnas}.
+Moreover, research shows that non-probative and uninformative photos can lead people to believe false claims~\cite{cardwell2016nonprobative}, lead people to believe they know more than they actually know~\cite{cardwell2017uninformative}, and promote ``truthiness'' by creating illusory truth effects~\cite{newman2020truthiness, newman2012nonprobative}, which can lead people to believe falsehoods they previously knew to be falsehoods~\cite{fazio2015knowledge,ecker2022psychological}.
+When it comes to ostensibly probative videos of political speeches, the question of whether people are more likely to believe an event occurred because they saw it as opposed to only read about it remains open.

 In fact, today's algorithmically generated deepfakes are not yet consistently indistinguishable from real videos.
 On a sample of 166 videos from the largest publicly available dataset of deepfake videos to date~\cite{dolhansky_deepfake_2020}, people are significantly better than chance but far from perfect at discerning whether an unknown actor's face has been visually manipulated by a deepfake algorithm~\cite{groh2022deepfake}.
 This finding is significant because it demonstrates that people can identify deepfake videos from real videos based solely on visual cues.
-However, some videos are more difficult than others to distinguish due to blurry, dark, or grainy visual features.
-On a subset of 11 of the 166 videos, researchers do not find that people can detect deepfakes better than chance~\cite{kobis2021fooled}.
+However, some videos are more difficult than others to distinguish because of their blurry, dark, or grainy visual features.
+On a subset of 11 of the 166 videos, Kobis et al 2021 do not find that people can detect deepfakes better than chance~\cite{kobis2021fooled}.

 In another experiment with 25 deepfake videos and 4 real videos but only 94 participants, researchers found that the overall discernment accuracy is 51\% and a media literacy training increases discernment accuracy by 24 percentage points for participants assigned to the training relative to the control group~\cite{tahir2021seeing}.
-In experiments examining how people react to deepfake videos of politicians, researchers find people are more likely to feel uncertain than misled after viewing a deepfake of Barack Obama~\cite{vaccari2020deepfakes} and people consider a deepfake of a Dutch politician significantly less credible than the real video from which it was adapted~\cite{dobber2021microtargeted} and the deepfake video is not more persuasive than the text alone~\cite{hameleers2022you}.
-In the experiment examining the fabricated video of a Dutch politician, some respondents explained their credibility judgements by indicating audio-visual cues of how the message was communicated (e.g., unnatural mouth movements); others indicated inconsistency in the content of the message itself (e.g., contextually unrealistic speeches)~\cite{dobber2021microtargeted}.